jig7709/Deadman-Vault-W3S-Berlin/README.md

 ---

-## 📝 Notes & Improvements
+##  Notes & Improvements

-- Identity/death verification can be connected to real-world APIs.
+- in real MVP Identity/death verification can be connected to real-world APIs.

 ---

-## 📜 License
+##  License

 MIT License – Feel free to fork, improve, or build on top of it.